alexfingersb/blockchain-notary-service/README.md

 ### Prerequisites

-Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site) https://nodejs.org/en/.
+Installing Node and NPM is pretty straightforward using the installer package available from the (Node.jsÂ® web site) https://nodejs.org/en/.

 ### Tech
 This project uses open source projects to work properly: